Warm up with this creamy pumpkin and sweet potato soup

 Although this recipe is totally vegetarian, you can make it vegan by making it dairy-free and replacing heavy cream with any vegan milk of your choice.
 I’d say coconut milk or almond milk is one good option.

 And I’m sure you will love this recipe because this smooth and creamy soup is so easy to make.
-And you can make a batch and store this soup for those days when you are too busy to cook.
+You can make a batch and store this soup for those days when you are too busy to cook.